ErenBalatkan/FlowNet2-PyTorch-EasyToUse-Wrapper/README.md

 * Step 1 :
 Start with Nvidia's Installation guide located at https://github.com/NVIDIA/flownet2-pytorch

 * Step 2 :
 Place all the files under flownet2-pytorch-master to flownet2 folder.
+(Or you can simply rename root directory to flownet2)

-Expected final file structure =
+* Step 3 : ' pip install opencv-python'